-3.3 Exploratory analysis of spatial dependence

 In the context of the previously estimated connectivity structure, an exploratory spatial data analysis provides a first evaluation of the nature of spatial dependence that is observed in the data.
 An analysis of spatial dependence combines the notion of attribute similarity with locational similarity.
 That is, measuring to what extend the neighbors of a region show similar or dissimilar patterns in the attribute being studied.

 Anselin (1995) proposes way to visualize the strength and type of local spatial dependence.
 He uses a scatter plot to study the relationship between an attribute of a region (x) and the weighted average of its neighbors (Wx).
 The neighbors of every region are identified based on the previously estimated connectivity structure, which is operationalized as a weights matrix (W).
 The quadrants of the scatter plot classify the regions as hot spots (relatively high values), cold spots (relatively low values), and spatial outliers (high values surrounded by low values and vice-versa).